What to Wear to a Dental Assistant Job Interview

 You don’t need a designer budget to look professional.
 Focus purchases on versatile foundations: one blazer, a reliable pair of trousers, a polished pair of flats or loafers, and a few neutral tops.
 Thrift stores often carry excellent, gently used blazers and slacks; invest in minor tailoring to achieve a clean fit.

-For scrubs, select reputable brands that offer durable, well-cut options.
-Neutral scrub colors often look more polished than novelty prints.
+For scrubs, select reputable brands that offer durable, well‐cut options.
+Neutral scrub colours often look more polished than novelty prints.
 Keep spare scrub tops and invest in comfortable clinical shoes—these are worth the cost given shift demands.

 After the Interview: Follow-Up and Continued Presentation